-Introduction to the dynamic global fashion industry with a focus on essential fashion terminology, identifying trends, and the fashion cycle.
-Students assess their unique strengths and skills in relation to the diverse career tracks the industry has to offer.
-Prerequisite: None.
+Introduction to the dynamic global fashion industry with a focus on essential fashion vocabulary, and the fashion cycle.
+Speakers and career assessments guide students through diverse career paths and opportunities by identifying individual interests and developing an academic and co-curricular plan toward future goals.
 Fee.